onthebusiness/harelang.org/content/tutorials/introduction.md

 };
 ```

+`os::args` is the list of arguments passed into your program.
+If there are
+exactly two of these, the first branch of the if expression is taken and the
+argument is printed.
+Otherwise, the second branch is taken, and "No argument
+provided" is printed.

 <p class="alert"><strong>Notice</strong><br />Take note of the semicolon (`;`)
 at the end of the if expression &mdash; semicolons are required after
 <strong>all</strong> expressions.
 There's also a semicolon after the
 function!</p>

-`os::args` is the list of arguments passed into your program.
-If there are
-exactly two of these, the first *branch* of the if expression is taken and the
-argument is printed.
-Otherwise, the second branch is taken, and "No argument
-provided" is printed.

-You can try this like so:
+You can try this program like so:

 ```
 $ hare run main.ha